 Cenospheres, also sometimes called microspheres, are used in a wide variety of materials, from paints and finishes to plastics and caulking.
 And although they have been used in concrete for some time, their use is not widely known.
-Cenospheres have a couple of uses in concrete countertops, as:
+Cenospheres have a couple of uses in concrete countertop mixes, as:

 - a workability enhancer and extra-fine aggregate, and